-The Mayonian Prize is awarded, annually, to the best work on American History published in the last four issues of Essays in History.
+The Mayonian Prize is awarded, biennially, to the best work on American History published in the last four issues of Essays in History.
 The winner receives a 1000 dollar award as recognition for their contribution.

 Here is the list of the most recent winners: